dtudk/pythonsupport-page/docs/_templates/environment_installation.rst

         When the above command has finished, a new Conda environment named "{{metadata.course_env_name}}" will have been installed on your computer.
 In order to use it, follow the activation guides bellow.

-.. dropdown:: Activate environment in Visual Studio Code
+.. dropdown:: Activate in VS Code

         1. Press :kbd:`Ctrl+Shift+P` (windows), :kbd:`Cmd+Shift+P` (macos)
         2. Type *Python: Select Interpreter* and press :kbd:`Enter` once this shows up under the options